 In a typical softball or baseball game, a pitcher will need to stand on a ‘dirt hill’ as they are pitching, and this dirt hill is officially called a pitching mound.

-This pitching mound is defined by having a flat base which will be not be over 10 inches above the ground, and on top of this its floor will have a rubber plate.
+This pitching mound is defined by having a flat base that will not be over 10 inches above the ground, and on top of this, its floor will have a rubber plate.

-The front of this pitching mound will also have a downslope which can be no longer than 6 feet.
+The front of this pitching mound will also have a downslope that can be no longer than 6 feet.

 History Of The Pitching Mound

-If you want to know how the pitching mound originated, this section is dedicated to this.
-The story starts in 1860 and baseball has begun to be a more well known sport.
+If you want to know how the pitching mound originated, the story starts in 1860, when baseball became a more well-known sport.

-However, it is still a far cry from what it is now and many rules which define it now are still missing, as well as the pitching mound being absent.
-The pitching area was instead being defined using a flat plate instead.
+However, it is still a far cry from what it is now, and many rules which define it now are still missing, as well as the pitching mound being absent.
+The pitching area was instead defined using a flat plate instead.

-The idea of the pitching mound was first thought up in 1893 and this was when baseball players started using a rubber plate with the goal of raising the ground for the pitcher which would give a pitcher the advantage of getting a more fast pitching speed.
+The idea of the pitching mound was first thought up in 1893, and this was when baseball players started using a rubber plate to raise the ground for the pitcher, which would give a pitcher the advantage of getting a faster pitching speed.

-The use of a pitching mound became something which was regulated by the MLB in 1914 and at this point the pitching mound was supposed to be 15 inches above the ground.
+The use of a pitching mound became something that the MLB regulated in 1914, and at this point, the pitching mound was supposed to be 15 inches above the ground.

-At the present time, the pitching mound is supposed to be 10 inches in height, and it must have a slope angle which descends at one inch a foot, over the length of 6 feet.
+At present, the pitching mound is supposed to be 10 inches in height, and it must have a slope angle that descends at one inch a foot over the length of six feet.

-Before this no one had imagined the prospect of a pitching mound which could even be portable, the idea was made by a creator called John Montgomery Ward.
+Before this, no one had imagined the prospect of a pitching mound that could even be portable.
+No one, that is, except for its creator: John Montgomery Ward.

 Why You Need A Portable Pitching Mound

-On top of this, installing a permanent pitching mound will also be a quite expensive construction project and will need to be maintained by a specifically trained individual.
+On top of this, installing a permanent pitching mound will also be quite an expensive construction project and must be maintained by a specifically trained individual.

-As well as this, each league has its own different dimensions for dirt mounds, because of this mounds will be inspected and usually rebuilt before standardized games, which is a time-consuming and expensive procedure.
+Each league has its different dimensions for dirt mounds; because of this, mounds will be inspected and usually rebuilt before standardized games, which is a time-consuming and expensive procedure.

 Portable pitching mounds are also useful if you are in an area with unpredictable weather.

-You will be able to place the mound in any place large enough to use it in and start practicing.
+You can place the mound in any place large enough to use it in and start practicing.

-When looking at all of these reasons and drawbacks from using a traditional permanent pitching mound, you can understand why portable pitching mounds were such a success upon their release.
+When looking at all of these reasons and drawbacks of using a traditional permanent pitching mound, you can understand why portable pitching mounds were such a success upon their release.